 And this is just as important.
 It means that if the venue charges $100 per head, then you must pay at least $500 for the ticket for it to qualify as a minor benefit.
 And if an auction item is worth $50, you must pay at least $250 for it.

-But what if it is impossible to make a reasonable price or market comparison?
-Then the market value is assessed based on cost.
+And if it is impossible to make a reasonable price or market comparison, then the market value is assessed based on cost.
 Take the actual cost plus notional costs plus a certain profit margin and you get the market value (cost-based approach).

 Let’s say a donor picked up the tap at the charity Gala dinner.
 So the charity only had to pay $50 per meal, but not the additional $60 per head for free drinks.
 What is the market value of the benefit received?
 The answer is $110.

-If attendees don’t pay to attend and are just asked for a donation, which they are free to make or not, then the entire payment is a donation and hence tax deductible as such.
-You don’t need to worry about the minor benefit rule.
+What happens if attendees don’t pay for the ticket to attend and are just asked for a donation, which they are free to make or not?
+Then the entire payment is a donation and hence tax deductible as such.
+In this case you don’t need to worry about the minor benefit rule.

 The charity can’t split the ticket into event and gift.
 It can’t say $150 of the ticket is for the Gala dinner and the other $350 are a gift.
 Para 149 in TR 2005/13 is very clear on that one,